Christian Rock Hard: Plot

 Before long, Faith + 1 celebrates the sale of its millionth album.
 By this time, Stan, Kyle, and Kenny decide that the satisfaction of having fans should be more critical to musicians than fighting against the fans who make them famous and go to see their concerts.
 They decide that touring still brings in revenue and call off their strike.
 However, the other musicians do not follow suit, because, according to Britney Spears, they are "just about the money."

 Cartman has spent all the money made from their album on a lavish, extravagant awards ceremony to celebrate Faith + 1's success and specifically to insult Kyle for losing the bet.
 However, Cartman's jubilation is short-lived when he is told that Christian record companies only hand out gold, frankincense, and myrrh records, so Faith + 1, as Christian artists, will never have a platinum album (which is not true in real life).
-Thus, Kyle technically did not lose the bet and never will.
+Thus, Kyle technically did not lose the bet.
 Cartman, enraged at this turn of events, destroys the band's myrrh album award, screaming "God damn it!" and "Fuck Jesus!"
 This blasphemy causes the horrified fans to scream and flee.

-When Token angrily chastises Cartman for driving away their fans, Cartman insults him by calling him a "black asshole."
+When Token angrily chastises Cartman for driving away their fans, Cartman insults him by calling him a "black asshole" (for a third time throughout the episode).
 In response, Token assaults Cartman on the stage before walking away.
 Believing that Cartman got what he deserved, Stan, Kyle, and Kenny also leave.
 As Cartman lies moaning in pain on the stage, Butters approaches him meekly and farts in Cartman's face, gives him the finger, and says, "Fuck you, Eric", before walking away himself, leaving Cartman all alone to recover from his pain and humiliation.